dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 https://rocky-hamlet-67506.herokuapp.com/ | https://git.heroku.com/rocky-hamlet-67506.git
 ```

-The app's name here is rocky-hamlet-67506.
+The app's name here is *rocky-hamlet-67506*.

 ### Deploy using git

-You can deploy your app directly from `git` - it will be in a separate git remote endpoint to which new releases can be pushed.
+To deploy the app directly use `git` commands.
+A separate git remote endpoint should be added to which new releases can be pushed.

-You need to add the git remote with the name of your app.
 As shown in the previous section, our name's app is rocky-hamlet-67506.
 But change it to yours.

 ```
 $ heroku git:remote -a rocky-hamlet-67506
 ```

-You can see now that the remote endpoint is added to our git config
+Notice the remote endpoint is added to the git config

 ```
 $ git remote -v